Registration and Progression

 Thesis Exam Request.

-Once the examination date is chosen, and no less than four (4) weeks prior to that date, the MSc Thesis Examination Request form signed by the student and supervisor(s), must be submitted to the Academic Programs Coordinator.
+Once the examination date is chosen, and no less than four (4) weeks prior to that date, the Department will fill out and submit the MSc Thesis Examination Request form.
 This will allow examiners to have adequate time to review the thesis before the examination.
 Please review submission deadlines, as regulated by SGPS.

 Information regarding preliminary thesis submission and final thesis submission, is provided through SGPS.